 Depending on your business model, size, and other factors, it might involve activities like scheduling deliveries and assigning them to drivers, fleet management, route optimization, expense tracking, and fuel management.

-Courier management software allows companies to manage these types of activities in a central location.
-Some platforms include GPS tracking, driver dispatching, and provide routing information to delivery drivers in real-time.
-Most modern options integrate with CRMs, accounting software, ERPs, and the other tools you might use to run your business.
+Courier management software systems help companies manage all aspects of their delivery operations.
+Some platforms include GPS tracking, automated driver dispatching, and real-time routing information for drivers.
+Most courier management systems integrate with CRMs, accounting software, ERPs, and the other tools you might use to run your business.

 What Are the Benefits of a Courier Management System?

-Unlike say, Waze or Google Maps, courier management software allows companies to plan and generate complex, multi-stop routes, accounting for factors like fleet capacity, driver availability, number of stops, and so on.
-This eliminates the mistakes that occur when planning routes manually and ensures drivers get to their destinations on time.
+Unlike Waze or Google Maps, courier management software allows companies to plan and generate complex, multi-stop routes, accounting for factors like fleet capacity, driver availability, number of stops, and traffic.
+This eliminates the mistakes that occur when planning routes manually and ensures couriers get to their destinations on time.